KasparEtter/ef1p/pages/internet/internet.md

 It is a 48-bit number, which is typically displayed as six pairs of [hexadecimal digits](#number-encoding).
 (One hexadecimal digit represents 4 bits, so twelve hexadecimal digits represent 48 bits.)
-MAC addresses are used in Ethernet, Wi-Fi and Bluetooth to address other devices in the same network.
+MAC addresses are used in Ethernet, Wi-Fi, and Bluetooth to address other devices in the same network.
 Historically, they were assigned by the manufacturer of the [networking device](https://en.wikipedia.org/wiki/Networking_hardware) and then remained the same throughout the lifetime of the device.
 Since this allows your device to be tracked,